Search sheldonbrown.com and sheldonbrown.org

 In this way, you can copy and paste multiple clips at once, along with the the formatting instructions from the source project.

 One you have exported a video, you can use it, or part of it, as a clip in another project, but you can't change the edits in it.

-Avid's splash screen sits in front of anything else while Avid is loading, taking up to 20 seconds on my fast desktop computer -- a serious case of bad manners.
+(Checked) The splash screen sits in front of anything else while the program is loading, taking up to 20 seconds on my fast desktop computer -- a serious case of bad manners.

 (Checked!)
 Opening files from earlier versions is not intuitive.
 Most software just lets you click on the file in Windows Explorer.
 In Pinnacle Studio 16, you must use FILE, import previous project.

 (Checked!)
 The section on "Video Tools" in the Help is emblematic of my issues with the Help.
 This section reads like a specification written for programmers assigned the task of creating a graphic user interface, when the interface does not yet exist.
 Each function of the Video Editor preview is described in detail in words, but there is no image to illustrate most of them.

 (Fixed!)
 All of the controls for the Preview window are described as being below it, but the time code display is actually above it.

 There's nothing in Help about how to exit loop mode (which plays a clip repeatedly).
 You must click on the Exit Trim Mode icon above the timeline -- or click on the loop icon a second time: it is a toggle.